-Even in ancient times people knew about the great power of motion.
-Literature, art, folklore, technologies all witness numerous attempts of people to explain motion as one of the brightest features of life.
-Probably that is why the Latin aphorism “Semper in motu” (Always in motion) is still one of the most popular expressions often becoming motto of active people and teams able to provide great results.
+Even in ancient times, people knew about the great power of motion.
+Literature, art, folklore, and technologies all witness numerous attempts of people to explain motion as one of the brightest features of life.
+Probably that is why the Latin aphorism “Semper in motu” (Always in motion) is still one of the most popular expressions often becoming the motto of active people and teams able to provide great results.

 The essence of animation

-The term “animation”, so popular in different spheres of human activity, has ancient and somehow romantic origin.
-It origins from Latin word anima meaning “air, soul” and in most cases defines the process of adding life and soul into the objects first of all via motion.
-So, animation is the process of creating the illusion of motion which started since times immemorial when people tried to show the illusion of movements in carvings or paintings and has become widely popular worldwide via animated cartoons.
-It opened new horizons to the artists and created new field of work with images.
+The term “animation”, so popular in different spheres of human activity, has an ancient and somehow romantic origin.
+It origins from the Latin word anima meaning “air, soul” and in most cases defines the process of adding life and soul into the objects first of all via motion.
+So, animation is the process of creating the illusion of motion which started in times immemorial when people tried to show the illusion of movements in carvings or paintings and has become widely popular worldwide via animated cartoons.
+It opened new horizons to the artists and created a new field of work with images.

 Types of interface animation